Zachary-Levesque/Smart-Flood-Detection-System/README.md

 - Local event logging (timestamped) for post-event review
 - Watchdog timer to recover from firmware hangs

-*(Language/framework — Arduino vs. ESP-IDF — to be finalized and documented here.)*
+The local buzzer/LED path is intentionally independent of WiFi: sensor events are delivered to a dedicated alarm queue before any optional remote-alert queue.

 ## Alerting & Connectivity

-When the water threshold is exceeded, the system pushes a notification over WiFi.
-Options under evaluation:
+When the water threshold is exceeded, the firmware can send a Telegram bot notification directly over HTTPS using ESP-IDF's `esp_http_client`.
+If WiFi is unavailable or credentials are not configured, the remote alert is skipped and the local alarm remains unaffected.

-- MQTT to a self-hosted or cloud broker, with a backend service triggering push notifications
-- Direct integration with a notification service (e.g., Telegram bot, Pushover)
-- Cloud IoT platform (e.g., AWS IoT Core) for scalability and remote dashboarding

-The chosen approach and its rationale will be documented here once finalized.

 ## Setup & Installation